Trinisaura: Discovery and naming

 Fossils of Trinisaura were first collected in 2008 by Juan Moly and Rodolfo Coria, members of the Antarctic Summer Campaign that had been mounted by Instituto Antártico Argentino to the fossiliferous exposures of the Santa Marta Cove on James Ross Island, Antarctica.
-The layers date to the Upper Campanian stage of the Late Cretaceous, coming from the base sandstone deriving from the Gamma Member of the Snow Hill Island Formation.
+The layers date to the Upper Campanian stage of the Late Cretaceous, approximately at least 73.4 million years ago, coming from the base sandstone deriving from the Gamma Member of the Snow Hill Island Formation.
 During prior field visits in 1986, material of the dinosaur genus Antarctopelta and fragmentary fossils of a sauropod.
 The fossils come from a small ornithopod, consisting of a semi-articulated partial skeleton including several vertebrae (backbones), incomplete pelvis, fragmentary scapulacoracoid, right humerus, and a partial right hindlimb.
 Later, however, more fossils including the left scapulacoracoid and additional vertebrae were noted to be known in 2019.
-The ornithopod specimen was then deposited at the Museo de La Plata under catalogue number MLP-III-1-1, later the holotype, and briefly described by Coria et al (2008), but received a complete description in 2013.
+The ornithopod specimen was then deposited at the Museo de La Plata under catalogue number MLP-III-1-1, later the holotype, and briefly described by Coria et al. (2008), but received a complete description in 2013.

 An Argentine team led by Coria described the fossils as a new genus and species of basal ornithopod dinosaur named Trinisaura santamartaensis, the generic name after geologist Trinidad "Trini" Diaz and the -saura root from the Latin word for "lizard", a commonly used epithet for dinosaurs.
 The specific name is after the geographic location of the holotype's discovery in the Santa Marta Cove.
 Several other indeterminate ornithopod remains have been described from the Snow Hill Formation, including the well preserved partial skeleton of an ornithopod from Vega Island which bears similarities to Trinisaura.
 The much larger Morrosaurus, named in 2016, has been suggested to be a junior synonym of Trinisaura, though several characteristics differentiate the two genera.
 Isolated unguals in addition to a tibia and astragalus coming from larger, unnamed ornithopods have also been described from the Snow Hill Formation of James Ross Island.